seanriceaz/seanriceaz.github.io/_posts/2017-02-13-heuristic-9-clarity.markdown

 - Use bulleted and numbered lists only occasionally.
 - Keep lists to under 5 or so items.
 Longer lists may need some special treatment.

-## Communicate state
+## Communicate state and next steps

 Users need to know where they are, how they got there, and what the next step is.
-Some of this is about [wayfinding](/heuristics/user-experience/wayfinding/2016/11/09/heuristic-4-wayfinding.html), but to a certain extent, it also has to do with clear labelling.
+Some of this is about [wayfinding](/heuristics/user-experience/wayfinding/2016/11/09/heuristic-4-wayfinding.html), but to a certain extent, it also has to do with clear labelling and instruction.
+Many times, simply telling the user what to do next in a way they understand increases conversion rates.
+This doesn't mean putting a giant &quot;Next&quot; button on the screen.
+Spell it out for them, especially if they can also convert offline by, for example, opening an account on the phone or in-person.

+## Conclusion

+Clarity is very important to interaction design.
+For an experience to perform well, users need to understand whats going on, and that sometimes means explaining it to them concisely.

 ## Stay tuned!